Program of Study for the Master’s program

 Courses allowable for Graduate Credit

-If the thesis option is chosen, three 400-level courses may be given graduate credit at the discretion of the advisory committee.
+All courses at the 500-level and above count for graduate credit.
+In addition, if the thesis option is chosen, three 400-level courses may be given graduate credit at the discretion of the advisory committee.
 If the non-thesis option is chosen, only two such courses may be used.
 Graduate credit will not be given for any course below 400.
 Normally, any MAT 400 level course listed in the course description section can be taken for graduate credit with the following exceptions: MAT 445, 425, 463.